 A Series of Unfortunate Events is a book series for teenagers about three children who are orphaned after their parents tragically die in a fire.
-They are sent to live with a distant relative, Count Olaf, who turns out to be an abusive and evil.
+They are sent to live with a distant relative, Count Olaf, who turns out to be abusive and evil.

-Carrey played Olaf and although there was some of his signature slapstick present in his role, he nevertheless played the greedy and loathesome Count Olaf very well, making for an entertaining movie.
+Carrey played Olaf and although there was some of his signature slapstick present in his role, he nevertheless played the greedy and loathsome Count Olaf very well, making for an entertaining movie.
 Recently, a TV series of A Series of Unfortunate Events was also released in 2017, but they cast Niel Patrick Harris and his performance just wasn't as convincing.